Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: Motivation

 \section{Motivation}

-Most embedded software are developed in unsafe languages,~\ie{} C/C++.
-Many works~\cite{nguyen2021adoption, santoso2021implementation, phan2023challenges, imtiaz2019synopsis} emphasize the importance of using~\ac{SAST} tools on software projects, especially those using unsafe languages such as C/C++.
-Many security and government organizations~\cite{cernsecurity, gsasecurity} also recommend the use of~\ac{SAST} tools.
-Many software engineering tasks are being automated in~\ac{CI} pipelines, which provide an ideal place to use~\ac{SAST} tools.
-Our analysis shows that~\numtopprojsast{} (\numtopprojecsastperc{}) of top 5K critical and extremely critical~\ac{OSS} projects (according to OSSF criticality score explained in~\sect{subsubsec:ossfcriticalityscore}) on GitHub use one or more~\ac{SAST} tools as part of their~\ac{CI} pipelines,~\ie{} GitHub Workflows.
+Many works~\cite{julietusedtoevalsasttools, santoso2021implementation, phan2023challenges, imtiaz2019synopsis} emphasize the importance of using~\ac{SAST} tools on software projects, especially in unsafe languages such as C/C++ (which most~\ac{EMBOSS} repositories use).
+Cybersecurity and government organizations~\cite{cernsecurity, gsasecurity} also recommend the use of~\ac{SAST}.
+But no study measures the prevalence or benefits of~\ac{SAST} in~\ac{EMBOSS}.

-It is important to ensure that~\ac{SAST} tools are also used in~\ac{EMBOSS}.
-Many effective~\ac{SAST} tools require compilation of the underlying software and assume certain coding idioms (\eg{} use of standard libraries).
-These tools are often evaluated~\cite{gentsch2020evaluation, chatzieleftheriou2011test, moerman2018evaluating, lu2018evaluating} on traditional or non-embedded software.
-However, embedded software differs~\cite{white_making_2011} from traditional software in design, library usage, organization, build system, and toolchains. \emph{It is unclear how challenging it is to use existing~\ac{SAST} tools and their effectiveness on~\ac{EMBOSS}}.
-A decade ago, Torri~\etal~\cite{torri_evaluation_2010} surveyed ten different free/open-source~\ac{SAST} tools and evaluated their use on five embedded applications.
-Their results found that the tools present widely different results, and most are not ready to be applied to embedded systems.
-Notably, numerous modifications were required to the source code and needed to deal with diverse build processes.
-However,~\emph{no work exists to understand the prevalence and effectiveness of~\ac{SAST} tools in~\ac{EMBOSS} at scale}.
+Existing studies~\cite{gentsch2020evaluation, chatzieleftheriou2011test, moerman2018evaluating, lu2018evaluating, 8531281} evaluate the effectiveness of~\ac{SAST} tools on non-embedded software.
+Embedded software differs from traditional software in organization, architecture, build system, and toolchains~\cite{white_making_2011}. \ac{EMBOSS} follows a layered organization where each layer exposes fixed functionalities to the one above and relies on those below~\cite{10.1145/3589610.3596271}.
+To enhance flexibility, inter-layer communication uses function pointers, leading to indirect control flow transfers -- a common cause of static analysis imprecision.
+Additionally, \ac{EMBOSS} employs an event-driven architecture with handlers triggered by specific events (\eg interrupts)~\cite{samek2008practical}.
+These handlers communicate via global objects, creating asynchronous control flows with global pointer manipulations, which challenge flow-based static analysis.
+Furthermore, \ac{EMBOSS} relies on diverse, non-standard build systems~\cite{10.1145/3589610.3596271} and exotic compilers (\eg~\code{avr-gcc}), posing engineering difficulty in applying compilation-based \ac{SAST} tools.
+Therefore, it is unclear how challenging it is to use existing~\ac{SAST} tools and how effective they are on~\ac{EMBOSS}.